time_weight( method TEXT, ts TIMESTAMPTZ, value DOUBLE PRECISION ) RETURNS TimeWeightSummary

 for more information.

 For more information about time-weighted average functions, see the hyperfunctions documentation.

 |The weighting method we should use, options are |

 |The value at each point to use for the time weighted average|

 null, however the aggregate is not evaluated

-null values and will return
+null values and returns

-null, but it will not error on
+null, but does not error on

 |A TimeWeightSummary object that can be passed to other functions within the time weighting API|